Multiple Modular Values and the relative completion of the fundamental group of $M_{1,1}$: Transference of periods

 On the other hand, when $r=p+q$, and $\al_1,\al_2,\al_3$ are Eisenstein series, we obtain: from the previous formula with $m=2p+2, n=2q+2$.
 Since we know the cocycles $ \CC(\e_{m})$ explicitly, this gives a relation between the highest-weight and lowest-weight parts of double Eisenstein cocycles

-This is significant because these are precisely the two places (see \S\ref{sectSchematicPeriods}) where we obtain non-trivial multiple zeta value coefficients (as opposed to single zeta values).
+This are precisely the two places where we obtain non-trivial multiple zeta value coefficients (as opposed to single zeta values).

 More strikingly, if $\al_1, \al_2$ are Eisenstein series and $\al_3$ corresponds to a cusp form, we find non-trivial relations between the periods of double Eisenstein integrals $\CC(\e_{m}\e_n)$ and the iterated integral $\CC(\e_n \al_f)$ of an Eisenstein series and a cusp form.
+This fact will be crucial for proving theorem \ref{thmintrofree}.